Artiom Gaiduchevici: FC Iskra-Stal

 The following season, Iskra-Stal again qualified for the UEFA Europa League by finishing as 2009-10 Moldovan National Division runners-up.
 Artiom played in all but one of the club's thirty-three league matches.
 2010–11 turned out to be Gaiduchevici's last for Iskra-Stal.
 After making twenty league appearances in the first half of the season, he left before the season's finish to join the league's eventual winners, FC Dacia Chişinău, signing a two-year contract with his new team.
 At the end of his spell at FC Iskra-Stal, Artiom had a record of just 55 goals conceded in 76 matches, a record that had attracted big teams such as Dacia.

 Dacia Chişinău

 Making his debut in a 2-0 win over FC Tiraspol on 26 February 2011, Gaiduchevici made a total of seven appearances in 2010–11 for Dacia as they won the Moldovan National Division.
-This championship win qualified the club for the 2011-12 UEFA Champions League, where they were drawn against FC Zestafoni of Georgia in the second qualifying round.
-Gaiduchevici played in both the away leg on 13 July 2011, where Dacia were beaten 3-0 in Zestafoni, and the home leg on 20 July where even a 2-0 victory was not enough for Dacia to progress to the next round as they were defeated on aggregate.
+This championship win qualified the club for the 2011-12 UEFA Champions League, where they were drawn against FC Zestaponi of Georgia in the second qualifying round.
+Gaiduchevici played in both the away leg on 13 July 2011, where Dacia were beaten 3-0 in Zestaponi, and the home leg on 20 July where even a 2-0 victory was not enough for Dacia to progress to the next round as they were defeated on aggregate.